-There are few dog breeds as grand as the Tibetan Mastiff.
-Originating from China, they are the gold standard of guard dogs in Asia.
-Not only are they fierce protectors of the home, but also come with a hefty price.
+There are few dog breeds as grand and majestic as the Tibetan Mastiff.
+Originating from China, they’re pretty much the gold standard for guard dogs in Asia.
+Not only are they fierce protectors of the home, but they also come with a hefty price.

 In fact, the most expensive dog ever sold was a Tibetan Mastiff.
-For just $2 million dollars USD, a golden-haired Tibetan Mastiff was purchased in 2014.
-One more thing – the breeder claimed this dog had “lion’s blood.”
+For just $2 million dollars USD, this golden-haired Tibetan Mastiff was purchased in 2014.
+One more thing: the breeder claimed this dog had “lion’s blood.”
 We’re not buying it – but it sounds like good marketing.

-Still, the Tibetan Mastiff has all the qualities you would want in a protector.
+With such a high price, the Tibetan Mastiff has all the qualities you would want in a protector or guard dog.
 They’re extremely confident, brave and tenacious by nature.
 As long as you treat them well, they’re loyal and loving dogs perfect for guarding your home.

 RECOMMENDED: Tibetan Mastiff – Nomadic Guardians of Tibet

-The Pekingese are small Chinese toy dogs known for their unique “lion’s mane.”
+The Pekingese dogs are small Chinese toy dogs known for their adorable “lion’s mane.”
 Not only are they fantastic lap dogs, but also regarded as royalty in the Middle Kingdom.
 Even today, owners claim there’s an aura of grace and elegance in their Pekingese.

 Prior to 1980, Beijing was actually called Peking.
-Pekingese dogs were so highly regarded in China that they were named after the country’s capitol.
-Now that’s recognition.
+Pekingese dogs were so highly regarded in China that they were named after the country’s capital.
+Now, that’s recognition.

-These dogs are confident and charming, and they know it too.
+These dogs are confident and charming and they know it too.
 Many owners will tell you that they act like noble dogs with an aristocratic demeanor.
 Though that’s all in the past, they haven’t forgotten their roots in royalty.

-Because of their small size, they do not enjoy playing with rowdy children.
-Rough-housing is a big NO when it comes to the Pekingese.
+Due to their small size, they do not enjoy playing with rowdy children.
+Rough-housing is a big no when it comes to the Pekingese.
 However, they do enjoy the company of calm and older kids.
 After all, they are petite dogs and tend to be very fragile.